Why SaaS UI/UX design matters in 2026

 Kit (an email marketing platform) asks new users what tool they're switching from, then tailors the onboarding flow to bridge the gap between familiar terminology and new workflows.
 Trello and Figma achieve high completion rates by using interactive walkthroughs that teach through hands-on practice rather than passive reading.

 A design system is a complete set of standards intended to manage design at scale using reusable components and patterns.
-For SaaS products scaling across features and teams, it's not a luxury but a necessity.
+For your product as it scales across features and teams, it's not a luxury but a necessity.
 It creates a single source of truth that keeps your interface consistent as your product grows.

 Core components include: